Organize the Maker Faire

 - Thank you—remember to show your appreciation to everyone in the room for their commitment and dedication to the program!

-After about 1-1.5 hours of pitches, tally the votes, gather all of the teams, and announce the winner.
+After about an hour to 90 minutes of pitches, tally the votes, gather all of the teams, and announce the winner.
 We recommend also announcing who came in second and third place or providing different prizes based on alternative criteria so that more teams can be proud of their work.
 Depending on your preference, you can present the winners with their prizes on the spot, or let them know what their prizes are and tell them that the prizes will be delivered to them or their school.

 Make sure everybody leaves with a gift, no matter how small.
 At a minimum, give each participant a printed certificate to congratulate them on completing the program.
 It’s a small gesture, but a great finishing touch!
 We’ve included a blank version and a completed one as an example.

 Now you know all the tasks to organize a great Maker Faire.
 You are ready to make a memorable event for the students, one that fills them with self-confidence and inspires them to be real change-makers.